opendaylight/netconf/docs/user-guide.rst

-    The reason for having 2 NETCONF servers is that config-subsystem and MD-SAL are 2 different components of OpenDaylight and require different approach for NETCONF message handling and data translation.
+    The reason for having 2 NETCONF servers is that config-subsystem and MD-SAL are 2 different components of OpenDaylight and require different approaches for NETCONF message handling and data translation.
 These 2 components will probably merge in the future.

 .. note::

-    Since Nitrogen release, there is performance regression in NETCONF servers accepting SSH connections.
+    Since Nitrogen release, there has been performance regression in NETCONF servers accepting SSH connections.
 While opening a connection takes less than 10 seconds on Carbon, on Nitrogen time can increase up to 60 seconds.
 Please see https://jira.opendaylight.org/browse/ODLPARENT-112